DONT FORGET TO CHECK OUT THE RECOMMENDATIONS BELOW!

 FOOD!
 Don't leave food down all day, I feed adult dogs twice a day and if it's not gone in half an hour then it gets taken away, food is your most powerful tool don’t lose it.
-If your dog is a pet and not a working dog keep the protein low, and remember NO HUMAN PROCESSED FOOD AND NO FEEDING FROM YOUR PLATE!
+If your dog is a pet and not a working dog keep the 'crude protein' levels low, and remember NO HUMAN PROCESSED FOOD AND NO FEEDING FROM YOUR PLATE!
 Dogs enjoy and need a varied diet to maintain health.
 They are omnivores, and can have fruit (but not grapes, seeds or nuts) and vegetables.
 I have a free fact sheet on basic nutrition to get you started.
-Don't get the cheapest, but the best you can afford.
+Don't waste money and get the cheapest food, but buy the best you can afford.

 HEALTH!
-Handle, groom, and inspect your dog’s coat, feet, eyes and ears, and do your dog (and yourself) a favour for the future CLEAN ITS TEETH from a pup.
-I recommend lifetime (for life) pet insurance and not an annual renewal or money from a pot, or if you are good with your money why not set up a separate bank account for you dog and pay the money in to that by direct debit? (it will help with vets fees, and when your loved one does depart, they will leave you a gift for your next pet).
+Handle, groom, and inspect your dog’s coat, feet, eyes and ears, and do your dog (your vet, and yourself) a favour for the future.
+CLEAN ITS TEETH from a pup.
+I recommend lifetime (for life) pet insurance and not an annual renewal or money from a pot, or if you are good with your money why not set up a separate bank account for you dog and pay the money in to that by direct debit? (it will help with vets fees, and when your loved one does depart, they will leave you a gift for you and your next pet).

 ROUTINE!
 Dogs are never happier than when they know what's coming next!
-Remember your dog cannot speak English so they will look for 'Triggers', behaviour from you that tells them what is about to happen (for example, picking up the lead means going for a walk) try and establish triggers to avoid confusing or stressing your dog.
+Remember your dog cannot speak, so they will look for 'Triggers', behaviour from you that tells them what is about to happen (for example, picking up the lead means going for a walk) try and establish triggers to avoid confusing or stressing your dog.
 Like us dogs can get stressed if they do not know what is happening.